flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Other Utilities

 The `fetter` CLI exposes a number of additional utilities to explore system-wide Python package information.
-For example, to get metrics on discovered executiables, site package directories, and packages, aggregate counts are available with `fetter count`:
+For example, to get metrics on discovered executables, site-packages directories, and installed packages, counts are available with `fetter count`:

 ```shell
 fetter count
              Count
 Executables  67
 Sites        45
 Packages     1420
 ```

-To discover all versions of NumPy installed on my system, I can use `fetter search` with a glob-style pattern.
+To discover, for example, all versions of NumPy installed on my system, I can use `fetter search` with a glob-style pattern.

 ```shell
 $ fetter search -p numpy-*